-- C. Kinase domain point mutations (blood or bone marrow) to evaluate individuals for tyrosine kinase inhibitor resistance under ANY of the following conditions: - 1) There is a failure to reach response milestones; OR - There is any sign of loss or response (defined as hematologic or cytogenetic relapse); OR - 3) There is a 1-log increase in BCR-ABL1 transcript level and loss of MMR; OR - 4) There is a progression of the disease to the accelerated or blast phase. - 2.
-BCR-ABL1 fusion gene testing is considered medically necessary to establish a diagnosis of ALL when ANY of the following conditions are met: - A. BCR-ABL1 testing for messenger RNA transcript levels by quantitative real-time reverse transcription-polymerase chain (RT-PCR) for monitoring Philadelphia chromosome-positive acute lymphoblastic leukemia treatment response and remission under EITHER of the following situations: - 1) At baseline prior to initiation of treatment; OR - 2) At appropriate intervals during therapy; OR - 3) ABL kinase domain point mutations for monitoring to evaluate individuals for tyrosine kinase inhibitor resistance under EITHER of the following situations: - a) There is an inadequate initial response to treatment at three (3), six (6), and twelve (12) months; OR - b) At any time when there are signs of loss of response. - 3.
-When BCR/ALB1 mutation testing is not considered medically necessary - For all other conditions other than those listed above, scientific evidence has not been established and therefore not medically necessary. - The evaluation of ABL kinase domain single nucleotide variants for monitoring in advance signs of treatment failure or disease progression is considered experimental/ investigational, and therefore, not medically necessary. - 4.
-Post-payment Audit Statement
+- 2. BCR-ABL1 fusion gene testing is considered medically necessary to establish a diagnosis of ALL when ANY of the following conditions are met: - A. BCR-ABL1 testing for messenger RNA transcript levels by quantitative real-time reverse transcription-polymerase chain (RT-PCR) for monitoring of Philadelphia chromosome-positive acute lymphoblastic leukemia treatment response and remission under ANY of the following situations: - 1) At baseline prior to initiation of treatment; OR - 2) At appropriate intervals during therapy; OR - 3) For ABL kinase domain point mutations for monitoring to evaluate individuals for tyrosine kinase inhibitor resistance under EITHER of the following situations:

+- a) There is an inadequate initial response to treatment at three (3), six (6), and twelve (12) months; OR - b) At any time when there are signs of loss of response. - 3.
+When BCR-ALB1 mutation testing is considered not medically necessary: - For all other conditions other than those listed above because the scientific evidence has not been established and therefore is not medically necessary. - The evaluation of ABL kinase domain single nucleotide variants for monitoring in advance signs of treatment failure or disease progression is considered experimental/ investigational, and therefore, not medically necessary.

+4. Post-payment Audit Statement